Compassionate Couples Therapy

 Hi, I’m Marina…

-I’m a licensed marriage and family therapist, Certified Nonviolent Communication (NVC) trainer, and practitioner of the cutting edge Psychobiological Approach to Couple Therapy (PACT).
+I’m a Licensed Marriage and Family Therapist here in Gainesville, Florida, a Certified Nonviolent Communication (NVC) trainer, and a practitioner of the Psychobiological Approach to Couple Therapy (PACT).

 It’s easy to get started…